Welcome to today's edition of the Rush 24-7 podcast.

 Earth's moon will be at its closest point.

-Uh, and the event was dubbed a supermoon by astrologer Richard Nolbeck in the in the 1970s.
+And the event was dubbed a supermoon by astrologer Richard Noll back in the 1970s.

-And uh all possible, all kinds of things, tidal surges, magnitude five or other higher earthquakes, even volcanic activity uh is possible because of the supermoon.
+And all possible, all kinds of things, tidal surges, magnitude 5 or other higher earthquakes, even volcanic activity is possible because of the super moon.

 If it were hurricane season, I don't know, we might not survive.